Erlyand (Apalutamide)

 Who Should Not Take Erlyand

-Do not use Erlyand if you are allergic to apalutamide or any ingredients in the medication.
-This medication is not for use in women and should not be taken if you are pregnant or may be potentially pregnant.
+Do not use Erlyand if you are allergic to apalutamide or any of its ingredients, or if you are pregnant or may become pregnant.

 Medical Conditions to Discuss

-Tell your doctor if you have a history of seizures, brain injury, stroke, brain tumors, heart disease, high blood pressure, diabetes, abnormal blood fats or cholesterol, or if you’ve ever developed severe skin reactions like DRESS syndrome or Stevens Johnson syndrome.
+Discuss with your doctor if you have a history of seizures, brain injury, heart disease, high blood pressure, diabetes, or severe skin reactions.

 Pregnancy and Breastfeeding

 Do not father a child while taking Erlyand and for 3 months after stopping treatment.
-Use condoms and do not donate sperm during treatment and for 3 months after finishing.
-Erlyand may harm an unborn baby.
+Use reliable contraception during treatment.

 Drug Interactions